rrhg/rrhg.github.io/linux/iptables.md

 <br>

-#### How did I find out that 141, 80, 443 were the only ports with rules ?
+#### How did I find out that 141, 80, 443 were the only ports with rules ? ..
+After server had been secured by running  [lockdown.sh](https://github.com/rrhg/lockdown.sh)

 > in the INPUT chain the policy was drop & the only port with a rule that contained ACCEPT was 141.